cx-cloud-101/az-speedtest-logger/README.md

-# az-speedtest-logger
+# speedtest-logger
-Azure implementation of the speedtest logger
+Implementation of the speedtest logger